Safety Forum 2017

 The event is organised by the Flight Safety Foundation European Advisory Committee and will take place at the EUROCONTROL Headquarters in Brussels.

 This Safety Forum is aimed specifically at front line professionals and those who train and manage them.
 Attendance is free of charge to qualifying attendees, subject only to registration and to available capacity.
-To register please use the button on the right-hand side of the page.
+Registrations, however, are now closed.

 Call for Submissions